Invalid Displayed Gallery

 The composers series was started in 2014 and stems from illustrations I made for a children’s music book.
-I am also a professional cellist, and I find the process of playing a composer’s music as well as drawing their face intensely fascinating.
+Being a musician I find the process of playing a composer’s music as well as drawing their face intensely fascinating.

 My method is to create brush and ink drawings by hand.
 Colour is added digitally.

 While I draw I listen to the music of the particular composer I’m working on.
-In a way, I’m listening to their ‘voices’ through music while drawing.
-This strongly influences my portrayal of each individual’s character.
+This allows me to listen to their ‘voices’ while drawing, and heavily influences my portrayal of each individual’s character.

 This series includes Bach, Pachelbel, Shostakovich, Brahms, and many more.
 A recent focus has been representing female composers like Delia Derbyshire and Fanny Mendelssohn who are undeservedly less well-known than their male counterparts.

 Interview in International Arts Manager Magazine

 A musician and composer from the Netherlands has launched her own special range of composer shower curtains, mugs, T-shirts, duvets and more.